flaviameteoro/EMPIRE_PF/src/DOC_README.txt

 - \link configure_model \endlink This is called early in the code and can be used to read in any data from files before subsequently using them in the below operations.

 - \link reconfigure_model \endlink This is called after each observation timestep.
-If the observation dimension changes it should be up\date Time-stamp: <2015-12-16 15:04:06 pbrowne>
+If the observation dimension changes it should be updated here, along with the number of model timesteps until the next observation

 - \link h \endlink This is the observation operator